-- Raw Water Abstraction Works: A new raw water abstraction works capable of abstracting 40Ml per day (20Ml per day in Phase 1) is constructed on the banks of the uPhongolo River. - Raw Water Rising Main: A new raw water rising main to carry raw water from the abstraction works to the new treatment works (800mm diameter, 1760 m long steel pipe from the River Abstraction Works. - Water Treatment Plant: The construction a new water treatment plant (WTP) capable of treating 20Ml of water per day.
-The site selected will make allowance for future expansion of the WTP when this is required. - Storage Reservoir: A balancing / storage reservoirs capable of storing 4.2Ml of treated water will be built at the water treatment plant. - Potable Water Rising Main: A new potable water rising main (800mm in diameter, 2800m long) from the new treatment works to carry potable water to the KwaNdlazi (Jozini Local) reservoir uMkhuze Water Supply System
+- Raw Water Abstraction Works: A new raw water abstraction works capable of abstracting $40M\ell$ per day (20M $\ell$ per day in Phase 1) is constructed on the banks of the uPhongolo River. - Raw Water Rising Main: A new raw water rising main to carry raw water from the abstraction works to the new treatment works (800mm diameter, 1760 m long steel pipe from the River Abstraction Works. - Water Treatment Plant: The construction a new water treatment plant (WTP) capable of treating 20Ml of water per day.
+The site selected will make allowance for future expansion of the WTP when this is required. - Storage Reservoir: A balancing / storage reservoirs capable of storing 4.2Ml of treated water will be built at the water treatment plant. - Potable Water Rising Main: A new potable water rising main (800mm in diameter, 2800m long) from the new treatment works to carry potable water to the KwaNdlazi (Jozini Local) reservoir

-Figure 17.76 Aerial view of Regional Water Treatment Plant (NEW)
+Figure 17.76 Aerial view of Regional Water Treatment Plant (NEW) (unknown source).

-18.3 Water Balance/Availability
+18.4 Water Balance/Availability